 Choosing an elopement location can seem tough.
 With Instagram, Pinterest, and your own personal travels to consider—how can anybody ever pick just one place?
-In prep for our own elopement, we’ve had a lot of people say, “That’s got to be especially tough for elopement photographers to decide!”
-It’s a unique situation we’ve found ourselves in–since we’re elopement photographers who have yet to get married.
-But choosing an elopement location for us was a lot easier than you’d think.
-And we’d like to share our thoughts on how we made this decision.
+But choosing an elopement location for is a lot easier than you’d think!
+And I’d like to share my tips to help you make this decision!

 Your Marriage Is a Journey–Not a Single Destination.

 After your elopement—the real adventure begins.
-And we don’t just mean marriage.
-We mean years upon years of epic hikes, sunrises, sunsets, and packing up the bags to head out on weekend getaways, or longer vagabonding trips around the world.
+And I don’t just mean marriage.
+I mean years upon years of hiking, sunsets, and packing up the bags to head out on weekend getaways, or longer vagabonding trips around the world.
 Where you elope matters, but keep in mind that over a lifetime, it’s only the first spot on the map.
 Thinking about your elopement location like this helps a ton.
-The 8 places you’re considering are all worth visiting and hiking.
+The eight places you’re considering are all worth visiting.
 You just have to pick the one that feels right and stick to it.
-The other places you can visit during your honeymoon or 10 years from now—no need to be in a rush.
+The other places you can visit during your honeymoon or ten years from now—no need to be in a rush!

 Go Somewhere New or Go Somewhere Meaningful

-We love watching couples experience a location for the first time on their elopement day.
+I love watching couples experience a location for the first time on their elopement day.
 It adds a lot of heightened emotions to an already emotional day.
-We’ve seen it enough that we’re even eloping somewhere we’ve never been (in June 2020).
-It helps add a sense of adventure and makes a trip that much more unforgettable.
+It makes a trip that much more unforgettable!

-You can also return to a super meaningful trail/Park.
-If the two of you met in a National Park, or frequently hike the same trail—that’s also a heightened emotional place to get married.
-You’ll be reflecting on all the times you’ve been there throughout your relationship.
+You can also return to a super meaningful trail or state.
+If the first place you traveled to was Colorado—that’s also a heightened emotional place to get married.
+You’ll be reflecting on your past trips you’ve been on together on your day.
 You’ve also planned trips there before, so it takes some of the planning stress out of it.

 Avoid Looking at a Ton of Options

 We originally planned on eloping on a long hike in Isle of Skye.
-As we followed accounts on Instagram, started passively planning an elopement there, we realize two things:
+As we followed accounts on Instagram, and started passively planning an elopement there, we realized two things:

 1) We were becoming pretty desensitized to the landscape.
 These epic places that made us say “Woah!” were becoming far more normal for us to see, even if just from our phones.
 We definitely knew where we were going and what the best hikes were—but at the expense of a more novel experience.